 Note: without tenderness, the cause of the chest pain is unlikely to be costochondritis.
 Remember to seek medical advice if you are unsure of the cause of your symptoms (see the section on 'when to see a doctor').

-Bornholm disease is another similar condition.
-However, it is caused by a viral illness and leads to muscle aches and pains, as well as chest pain.
-Coxsackievirus B is the usual cause of Bornholm disease (although echovirus and Coxsackievirus A can be responsible).
-See separate leaflet called Bornholm Disease for more details.
+Bornholm disease is another similar condition but it often leads to muscle aches and pains, as well as chest pain.
+See the separate leaflet called Bornholm Disease for more details.

 Who develops costochondritis?

 There is no particular person more at risk of costochondritis than any other.
 It does tend to affect younger people, especially teenagers and young adults.
 It can affect children.
 People performing repetitive movements that strain the chest wall, particularly if they are not used to it, as above, might be more at risk of getting this condition.
 Some studies suggest women tend to be affected more commonly than men.

 People with fibromyalgia tend to develop costochondritis more often than others.
 Fibromyalgia is a long-term (chronic) condition that causes widespread body pains and fatigue.
 See the separate leaflet called Fibromyalgia for more details.

 When should I see a doctor?